kjhealy/gssr/README.md

 ## Loading the data

 The GSS cumulative data file is rather large, and so it is not loaded by default when you invoke the package.
-(That is, we don't use R's "lazy loading" facilty.)
+(That is, we don't use R's "lazy loading" facility.)
 To load the data, do the following:

 ```r